uol-library/spacefinder-ui/_includes/pages/terms.md

 #### 1.1

-These terms and conditions of use (‘Terms’) refer to your use of the official website of the <a href="https://www.leeds.ac.uk/">University of Leeds</a> (‘University’, ‘our’, ‘we’, ‘us’) and all other websites either within the leeds.ac.uk domain or owned and/or operated and/or contributed to by the University of Leeds regardless of the domain (‘website(s)’) unless specifically excluded or modified by the terms and conditions on any specific website.
+These terms and conditions of use (‘Terms’) refer to your use of the official website of the <a target="external" href="https://www.leeds.ac.uk/">University of Leeds</a> (‘University’, ‘our’, ‘we’, ‘us’) and all other websites either within the leeds.ac.uk domain or owned and/or operated and/or contributed to by the University of Leeds regardless of the domain (‘website(s)’) unless specifically excluded or modified by the terms and conditions on any specific website.
 By using, or contributing to, our websites you agree to these Terms.
 If you do not agree to be legally bound by these Terms please stop using our websites immediately.

 #### 1.2